-Here in the Caribbean, there are two possible futures regarding data: open or closed.
+Here in all of the Caribbean, there are two possible futures regarding data: open or closed.
 A closed future would mean that data collection, sharing and use are limited.
-Whereas an open future is one where collected data is shared and open to the public and can be used by various organizations to inform policy or decision […]
+Whereas an open future is one where collected data is shared and open to the public and can be used by various organizations to inform policy […]

 What is the SPAW Protocol?
 A regional agreement for the protection and sustainable use of coastal and marine biodiversity in the Wider Caribbean Region.
 Our SPAW programme supports countries to implement their national obligations under the SPAW Protocol.
 What are SPAW’s areas of focus?
 Marine Protected Areas and WildlifeThreatened and Endangered Marine SpeciesMarine and Coastal […]